Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/driver.rst

 this format, the user can select the "SSE" or "SSE_weighted" built-in objective functions.
 If the user wants to use an objective that is different from the built-in options, a custom objective function can be defined for parameter estimation.
-However, covariance estimation will not support this custom objective function.
+However, covariance matrix estimation will not support this custom objective function.
 The objective function (built-in or custom) has a single argument, which is the model from a single experiment.
 The objective function returns a Pyomo